 If you didn’t already know, working on your chest, triceps, and shoulders go really well together.
 All of the upper body movements that push weight away from you work those muscles.
 I’ve always paired them together since day 1 and I don’t think that it’s going to change any time soon.

 I normally do chest first with some shoulder work in between, and then work on my triceps towards the end.
-Since I love the look of nice shoulders, I never try to never skip this day.
+Each push day I do at least 2 exercises for each muscle.
+Since I love the look of nice shoulders, I try to never skip this day.

 Well it’s my last training day and I like to end if off with a bang before the weekend.
 I like my last leg day to really be more like a glute focused day.
 So I always start it off the same as before with resistance band glute activation.
-Then of course I do squats and deadlifts as well becuase you can’t leave out the staple exercises.
+I normally do the same glute warm up exercises that I do on Tuesdays.
+Then of course I do squats and deadlifts as well because you can’t leave out the staple compound exercises.
 But after the basics, I love doing things that really focus on my glutes.

 So that’s it for ya!
 My Saturday’s and Sunday’s are for yoga, meditation, and relaxation.
 If you like that set up definitely try it out for yourself and let me know what you think.
 I’ve tried doing a different routine a few times, I’ve even tried only doing full body workouts but this is what I love the most.